 What is an AEO tool?

-An AEO (Answer Engine Optimization) tool tracks how AI systems like ChatGPT, Gemini, Claude, and Perplexity respond to queries related to your brand or category.
+An AEO (Answer Engine Optimization) tool tracks how AI systems like ChatGPT, Claude, Perplexity, and Google AI Overviews respond to queries related to your brand or category.
 It measures whether your brand is mentioned, how it's described, and how your visibility changes over time.

 Are AEO tools worth it for small agencies?